rajivsambharya/rajivsambharya.github.io/_pages/about.md

 </button>
 </a>

-<span style="color:purple">I will be joining the Texas A&M Industrial and Systems Engineering department in Fall 2026.</span>
+<span style="color:purple">I will be joining the Texas A&M Industrial and Systems Engineering department as an Assistant Professor in Fall 2026.</span>

 <!-- <span style="color:purple">I am on the faculty job market for the 2025–2026 hiring cycle.</span> -->